geem-lab/overreact-guide/src/tutorial.md

 It describes the reactions and the compounds in the system (take a look at a [more detailed description of the input format here](input.md)).
 The reactions are almost an exact translation of the diagram above (observe the labels in the figure are the same as in the input file).

+> **✏️** Solvation is indicated by the parentheses at the end of compound names.
+> As such, overreact adds corrections for solvation standard states to compounds
+> such as `name(solv)`, **where `solv` is any identifier you want to use**.
+It
+> is good practice to use an identifier that clearly identifies the chemical
+> environment such as `name(MeOH)`.

 After performing the calculations, obtaining the logfiles, and writing the input file, _it's time to run overreact_.

 ## Step 2: Run overreact (or a tour over a typical output)